markaylett/developer/docs/articles/limitorderbooks/README.md

 Orders that cross the spread and "take" liquidity from the order book are known as an "aggressive" orders.
 By contrast, orders that do not cross the spread are known as "passive" orders.

-Aggressive orders may also "sweep" through multiple price levels, as demonstrated in the following example, where an aggressive order to "SELL 4@9649" sweeps through the top three levels of the bid
+Aggressive orders may "sweep" through multiple price levels, as demonstrated in the following example, where an aggressive order to "SELL 4@9649" sweeps through the top three levels of the bid
 side: